SanBal/SoapUI-REST-Sample/README.md

 ### Requirements and Setup
 * Install SoapUI 5.3+
-* Add external some external jars to the binary folder of the SoapUI installation directory
+* Add external some external jars to the 'bin/ext' folder of the SoapUI installation directory
     * org.apache.poi
         * poi
         * poi-ooxml